mbheinen/bpa-ipf-tsp/README.md

 * mimic
 * puf

-Many system planning studies entail a large number of similar runs.
-IPS users have encoded these standard operations in the COPE language; to do the same sort of thing with IPF, you will use CFLOW.
-Unlike COPE, CFLOW is not a complete language which is interpreted by the IPF program itself.
-Instead, CFLOW consists of a library of C language functions, callable from either C or Fortran.

 To create a CFLOW program or routine, you write your routine using the C programming language (at least the main must be in C), including the header file `cflowlib.h`, which defines all the structures and unions which allow access to the powerflow input and solution values.
 To retrieve these values, you call various CFLOW routines.
-You can also pass modifications to IPFSRV, ask for a new solution, etc. See the [IPF CFLOW Users Guide] for information on writing these programs.
+You can also pass modifications to `ipfsrv`, ask for a new solution, etc. See the [IPF CFLOW Users Guide] for information on writing these programs.

 See section 3.4 of the [IPF Advanced Users Guide] for information on including these routines in .PCL control files, along with other processes.

-# fastout (a CFLOW program)
+## fastout (a CFLOW program)
 Powerflow (`ipfbat`) output report post-processor.
 Generates a table of the loading of overloaded branches for a list of outages with data from one or more `.pfo` files.
 Uses CFLOW library.